juliaceliberti/Honours/Results/slurm_output/init_class_results/mlp/mlp_results.md

 - other than the spike for 0 and for 4000, seems to be fairly uniformly distributed - frequency of bases under K9 peaks sits between 10 and 100 for most values/counts
 - mean = 129.07306907111263
 - median = 0.0

+Of these instances:
+- Number of K9 sums that are 0: 54808
+- Number of K9 sums that are greater than 0: 3972

 #### Predicting K9 4000 vector